-The tag number was drawn at random from all reports of recaptured toothfish in CCAMLR exploratory fisheries in 2014/15.
-The winning tagged Antarctic toothfish was recaptured on 17 January 2015, having been tagged almost exactly a year prior on 16 January 2014.
-The fish was recovered only 2.25 km from where it was released but toothfish are known to move far greater distances over time.
-In fact for this fish, its two trips to the surface for the capture and recapture are a much greater distance than it had moved horizontally!
+The tag number was drawn at random from all reports of recaptured toothfish in CCAMLR exploratory fisheries in 2015/16.
+The winning tagged Antarctic toothfish was recaptured on 18 May 2016, having been tagged on 22 March 2015.
+The fish was recovered 33 km from where it was released.
+In saying that, some toothfish have been found to move far greater distances, for example, one fish that was previously tagged in the Ross Sea was recently recovered around Heard Island.

 Tagging and recapture details of second and third prizes

-Third prize – Recaptured by the Argos Froyanes (UK) on 6 December 2014 in Subarea 88.1.
-It was tagged one year earlier on 17 December 2013, in the same subarea.
-The fish had moved 2.07 km.
+Third prize – Recaptured by the Argos Georgia (UK) on 20 December 2015 in Subarea 88.1.
+It was tagged almost one year earlier on 20 January 2015, in the same subarea.
+The fish was recovered 85 km from the point of release.